-Is the Millennial generation prepared for the workforce?
+Is the millennial generation prepared for the workforce?

 At Bentley University, officials were concerned.
 Not so much for the university’s own graduates, who continued to be highly sought by corporate recruiters.
-Rather, they were concerned for the higher education “industry” itself, for graduates who couldn’t find jobs, and for corporations who couldn’t find what they were looking for.
+Rather, they were concerned for the higher education industry itself, for graduates who couldn’t find jobs, and for corporations who couldn’t find what they were looking for.

 Thus was born Bentley’s PreparedU Project, a major initiative designed to shed light on these pressing issues through market research.
 PreparedU also became a popular national forum to discuss what needed to be done to provide students with both a quality education and market-driven preparation for successful careers.

 In a world where the speed of change is accelerating and the impact of a global economy is felt more deeply every day, the role of millennials cannot be understated.
 Almost one million strong, millennials are transforming our economy and our society right now.
-That’s why we invite your interest and participation in the PreparedU Project, where you’ll find information of all types, including articles, opinions, videos, analysis, and more.
+We invite your interest and participation in the PreparedU Project, where you’ll find information of all types, including articles, opinions, videos, analysis, and more.